Engineering (Honours) Masters Accelerated Pathway

 An Honours Weighted Average of 70% must be attained by the end of level 3, to use two Bachelor of Engineering (Honours) electives in 4th year to take units from your chosen master.
 You will graduate with a Bachelor of Engineering (Honours) as a fully qualified engineer after 4 years, and will be able to cross credit the master units towards your destination master course.

-The Master of Advanced Engineering accelerated pathway option is available for the following specialisations: Aerospace, Chemical, Civil, Electrical and Computer Systems, Materials, Mechanical or Mechatronics Engineering.
+The Master of Advanced Engineering accelerated pathway option is available for the following specialisations: Aerospace, Chemical, Civil, Electrical and Computer Systems, Materials, Mechanical or Robotics and Mechatronics Engineering.

 The Engineering (Honours) masters accelerated pathway scholarship is for high-achieving students intending to enrol in the Bachelor of Engineering (Honours)/Masters vertical double pathway.